vsellappa/HDF-Workshop/README.md

 ##### Mandatory: Questions to Answer
 1. Look at the config.yml, whats the main property here that needs to be changed if you want to re-use the config?
 2. What happens when "From MiNiFI" processor is stopped?
 Why?
-3. How do you stop the MiNiFi?
+3. How do you stop the MiNiFi service?
 ------------------

 # Lab 4